June Open Source CMS Forecast: WordPress, Grav, Liferay, dotCMS Plan Releases

 We’re on the final day of the eZ Conference, which kicked off in London on June 6 and ends today.

-The company revealed the eZ Platform cloud at the event.
+The company revealed the eZ Platform cloud, its purpose-built Platform-as-a-Service solution at the event as well as announced plans to open a new London office.
+You can read more here.

 Grav